 Obviously, those are just two examples of problems that can be turned around when using reverse brainstorming.
 If you think about this process as it would relate to your business, you can almost certainly think of many more examples.

 Reversing the Reverse

 To bring this process back to a point where it can help you solve the original problem that you were facing, you are going to need to reverse the answers that you developed (when addressing the reversed problem).
-To continue the with the example of having employees leave your business, you might have the results of your brainstorming session look something like this –
+To continue with the example of having employees leave your business, you might have the results of your brainstorming session look something like this –

 - Paying less would drive employees away, so increasing salaries would be likely to retain a higher percentage of your staff